quiqr/quiqr-book/content/docs/poppygo-app/30-site-configuration/2-content-model-configuration/field-types/accordion.md

 # Accordion

-The accordion field is a container field.
-It can define multiple input fields.
+The `accordion` field is a container field.
+It can define multiple input fields, which are displayed as subform.

 ## Properties